arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How is Pattern Matching different than Switch clauses?
 * Why do some languages have no exceptions by design?
 What are the pros and cons?
 * If `Cat` is an `Animal`, is `TakeCare<Cat>` a `TakeCare<Animal>`?
-* Why in Java, C# and many other languages constructors are not part of the interface?
+* Why in Java, C# and many other languages are constructors are not part of the interface?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>